 Poorva Shetye is one of the most talented swimmers in the country and she is busy training for the upcoming World University Games.
-In spite of her tight schedule, she took time to have a brief chat with us.
+Despite her tight schedule, she took the time to have a brief chat with us.

 I am a breaststroker.

 There is a huge difference in training for 10km and 50m.
 10km needs a lot of endurance training which includes more than 15km per day in 2 sessions, whereas in 50m we need a lot of power workout sprinting.